meotch/interview-coding-tasks/anagrams/README.md

     $ echo "nelson" | ./anagram.py /path/to/dict
     nelson=lens no,lens on

+Note: the output of your implementation should be in JSON, see "expected output" section above.

 # Source
 Upstream on this is [a version at adhoclabs that tedder created](https://github.com/adhoclabs/interview-code-tests/blob/master/anagrams/README.md), based on [streamtech](http://www.streamtech.nl/problemset/148.html) for the idea.